Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Setting up a new project and selecting the appropriate CPU.

-- Organizing project files, folders, and documentation effectively.
+- Organizing project files, folders, and documentation.

 Hardware Configuration and Addressing